dshanske/tempus-fugit/readme.md

 3. Adds On This Day URLs and Widgets
 4. Adds This Week URLs and Widgets
 5. Adds /updated, /random, /oldest as top level archives
+6. Adds the %week% tag so you can have your permalinks include the year and adds the option for 2021/W21 to indicate Week 21 of the year.

 ## Installation ##